Doppol - Trending books for kids

 What’s inside...

-Masterpiece is a children's novel about an unlikely friendship between a beetle named Marvin and a boy named James.
-When Marvin the beetle creates an intricate pen-and-ink drawing, James claims it as his own, leading to a series of adventures involving art theft, forgery, and the Metropolitan Museum of Art.
+Masterpiece is a children's novel that follows the story of an unlikely friendship between a beetle named Marvin and a boy named James.
+When Marvin creates an intricate pen-and-ink drawing, James claims it as his own, leading to a series of adventures involving art theft, forgery, and the Metropolitan Museum of Art.

 Age